Lorenz29/core-program/2024/Answers/week0_answers.md

 :::info
 **🤔 Consider the following:**
 1. Which example did you find most enlightening, and why?

+Sudoku.
+Because is a real world example of the applied concept of ZK.

 2. How do these examples demonstrate the principles of zero-knowledge proofs?

+Waldo: The verifier can see Waldo but not to where he is.
+That's means the prover statement is valid and the verifier learns nothing about the location.

 3. Can you think of any potential applications of these concepts in everyday life?

 4. Can you explain these thought experiments to someone non-technical?
 Try it with a friend or family member!
 :::